Wake Forest Center for Active Aging

 Programs, Activities & Classes

-Each edition includes articles on a variety of topics of interest, while also highlighting special events, classes, resources, and services offered at the Northern Wake Senior Center.
+Each edition includes articles on a variety of topics of interest, while also highlighting special events, classes, resources, and services offered at the Wake Forest Center for Active Aging.

-The Town of Wake Forest is pleased to offer the Senior Dispatch via E-Notifier - the Town of Wake Forest's free email subscription service.
+The Town of Wake Forest is pleased to offer the Active Aging Advocate via E-Notifier - the Town of Wake Forest's free email subscription service.

 Recent Editions